mbmcmullen27/linux/README.md

 - in X window system, the xserver handles requests to draw a window

 - (351) These two systems are not mutually exclusive.
 If your system uses Wayland, it is also probably running an X compatibility server.
 It's also possible to start a Wayland compositor inside X

+- (351) There's also a reference compositing window manager called Weston \[...\] Weston contains the necessary functionality of a compositor, but its not meant for use by the general public because it has a bare-bones interface.